While creating and designing user interfaces you face challenges like how to convey specific language or nation. You'll consider using flags, maps...

 Two flowers are especially famous for strong symbolic meaning.

-Lotus (if white-pink) can be considered as symbol of India but generally in Asia, lotuses are connected with many cultural, religious and even national elements.
+Lotus (if white-pink) can be considered as a symbol of India but generally in Asia, lotuses are connected with many cultural, religious and even national elements.
 They often represent new birth, creation and purity.

 Among other flowers I will point out following: